20 Apr Taxation in Dubai

 All you need to know about corporate taxes in Dubai

 Each free trade zone in the UAE has an independent jurisdiction, and the tax rates of one such zone might vary slightly when compared with another.
-However, note that very few business activities are liable to pay a corporate tax in Dubai.
+However, note that multinationals earning net profits of more than $1,02,000 only are liable to pay taxes.

 How is the value-added tax (VAT) charged in Dubai?